ctumwebaze/ctumwebaze.github.io/_posts/2016-03-14-wiremock-with-genymotion.md

 ]
 ```

-With WireMock, we create a stub (*which are predefined responses for requests that meet a certain criteria i.e. URL, headers and body content*) as below;
+With WireMock, you create a stub (*which is a predefined responses for requests that meet a certain criteria i.e. URL, headers and body content*) as below;

 ```json
 {